mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.8.0-2.3.0/started/index.md

 ## Configure Broker Placement Strategy <!-- replace this with a discussion of PLACEMENT_CONSTRAINTS? -->

-`ANY` allows brokers to be placed on any node with sufficient resources, while `NODE` ensures that all brokers within a given Kafka cluster are never colocated on the same node.
-This is an option that cannot be changed once the Kafka cluster is started: it can only be configured via the DC/OS CLI `--options` flag when the Kafka instance is created.
+`ANY` allows brokers to be placed on any node with sufficient resources, while `NODE` ensures that all brokers within a given {{ model.techShortName }} cluster are never colocated on the same node.
+This is an option that cannot be changed once the {{ model.techShortName }} cluster is started: it can only be configured via the DC/OS CLI `--options` flag when the {{ model.techShortName }} instance is created.

 *   **In DC/OS CLI options.json**: `placement-strategy`: `ANY` or `NODE` (default: `ANY`)
 *   **DC/OS web interface**: `PLACEMENT_STRATEGY`: `ANY` or `NODE`

-## Configure Kafka Broker Properties
+## Configure {{ model.techShortName }} Broker Properties

-Kafka Brokers are configured through settings in a server.properties file deployed with each Broker.
+{{ model.techShortName }} Brokers are configured through settings in a server.properties file deployed with each Broker.
 The settings here can be specified at installation time or during a post-deployment configuration update.
 They are set in the DC/OS Universe's config.json as options such as:

 ```json
     "log_retention_hours": {